Aakj/Adaptive-Traffic-Light-System/README.md

 # CS659A_Adaptive_Traffic_Control

-CS659A Project : Adaptive Traffic Control
+CS659A Project : Adaptive Traffic Control using SUMO

 Our project focuses on implementing a learning algorithm (DQN) that will allow traffic control devices to study traffic patterns or behaviors for a given intersection and optimize traffic flow by timely change of phases.